Over at Spoonflower I’ve posted 14 celtic knotwork designs which you can buy there on a whole bunch of fabrics, on wallpaper, or on giftwrap.

 In other news, today I should see my third proof copy of the book.
 The last one was pretty great, but I’m still fiddling with color profiles for the cover.

-Filed under Thrilling Tales of the Downright Unusual, Works in Progress
+and was filed under Patently Absurd, Thrilling Tales of the Downright Unusual, Works in Progress

 Back around the middle of July, the relentless T-Shirt engine of the Pulp-O-Mizer sputtered and failed.